Mandarni/eon-III-readme/README.md

 * [X] Test the implementation of base task difficulty levels with different tasks and difficulty levels.

 ## Milestone 4: Items
-* [ ] Develop systems for item usage, inventory management, and item effects.
+* [ ] Develop systems for item usage and inventory management, with various slots for left hand, left arm, etc.
+* [ ] Develop systems for armor system, with various slots for different armor pieces, with protection values displayed in an intuitive manner.
 * [ ] Integrate these systems into the Items tab.

-## Milestone 5: Skills System Expansion
-* [X] Improve the ObXd6 dice results so that the result is portrayed in an intuitive manner for the users, such as result, effect, etc.
-* [ ] Develop systems for skill advancement, use, and testing, including integration with the dice system.
-* [ ] Expand the existing Skills tab with these additional features.
-* [ ] Implement a system for unique or unusual skills, including custom skills.
-* [ ] Build a function to calculate the success or failure of a task, based on dice roll results and the character's skill level.
-* [ ] Ensure that this function works with the difficulty modifiers from Milestones 1 and 2.
-* [ ] Test this comprehensive system with a variety of skill levels, difficulty levels, and character statuses.

-## Milestone 6: Effects
-* [ ] Define how status effects work in the system, and their interactions with health and skills systems.
-* [ ] Develop the interface for managing status effects in the Effects tab.
+* [ ] Develop easy item transfer between players and NPC through a button, for example a popup window that lists the "Players".

-## Milestone 7: Combat System
+## Milestone 5: Combat System
 * [ ] Implement systems for status effects or conditions related to health.
 * [ ] Implement damage and healing mechanics.
 * [ ] Define combat mechanics, including attack and defense rolls, turn order, damage calculation.